Skip to content

 Metadata configuration

 Note: Your Technical Account Manager can advise you on how best to configure the title catalogue for your organisation.
 Don’t hesitate to ask!
-Any request to amend your metadata configuration should go through your Technical Account Manager, who will ensure it is safe to apply, without any risk to other systems integrated with the BeBanjo products.
+Any request to amend your metadata configuration should go through your Technical Account Manager, who will ensure it is safe to apply, without any risk to other systems integrated with the Mediagenix On-Demand products.

 There are a few metadata fields that everyone needs: licensor, episode number, season number, etc. Those fields are standard metadata fields in the title catalogue, and accessible by all customers.